Symmetry-guided quantum state preparation: Branched-Subspaces Adiabatic Preparation (B-SAP)

 \section{acknowledgments}

-This research was supported by the Italian Ministry of Research (MUR): D.G. acknowledges the PNRR project CN00000013 - National Research Center on ``HPC, Big Data and Quantum Computing'' (HPC), G.G. acknowledges the MUR grant “Rita Levi-Montalcini”.
-All the authors warmly acknowledge Francesco Scala and Francesco Tacchino for preliminary scientific discussions and suggestions.
+This research was supported by the Italian Ministry of Research (MUR): D.G. acknowledges the PNRR project PE0000023 - National Quantum Science Technology Institute (NQSTI), G.G. acknowledges the MUR grant “Rita Levi-Montalcini”.
+The authors warmly acknowledge C. Dappiaggi, F. Scala and F. Tacchino for stimulating scientific discussions.